Rack railway: Riggenbach (1871)

-The Riggenbach rack system was invented by Niklaus Riggenbach working at about the same time as, but independently from Marsh.
-Riggenbach was granted a French patent in 1863 based on a working model which he used to interest potential Swiss backers.
-During this time, the Swiss Consul to the United States visited Marsh's Mount Washington Cog Railway and reported back with enthusiasm to the Swiss government.
+The Riggenbach rack system was invented by Niklaus Riggenbach, who was working at about the same time as Marsh but independently.
+Riggenbach was granted a French patent in 1863 based on a working model, which he used to interest potential Swiss backers.
+During this time, the Swiss Consul to the United States visited Marsh's Mount Washington Cog Railway and reported back to the Swiss government with enthusiasm.
 Eager to boost tourism in Switzerland, the government commissioned Riggenbach to build a rack railway up Mount Rigi.
 Following the construction of a prototype locomotive and test track in a quarry near Bern, the Vitznau–Rigi railway opened on 22 May 1871.
 The Riggenbach system is similar in design to the Marsh system.
 It uses a ladder rack, formed of steel plates or channels connected by round or square rods at regular intervals.
-The Riggenbach system suffers from the problem that its fixed ladder rack is more complex and expensive to build than the other systems.
+The Riggenbach system suffers from the drawback that its fixed ladder rack is more complex and expensive to build than those of other systems.
 Following the success of the Vitznau–Rigi railway, Riggenbach established the Maschinenfabrik der Internationalen Gesellschaft für Bergbahnen (IGB) – a company that produced rack locomotives to his design.